AuDHD Symptoms: When ADHD and Autism Co-occurs

 Anxiety Disorder

 The complexities of managing AuDHD symptoms can contribute to anxiety disorder, depression, and other mental health concerns.
 Seeking support from a qualified mental health professional is crucial for managing co-occurring conditions and promoting overall well-being.
+The evolution in the diagnostic criteria for mental disorders, particularly post-2013, has highlighted the importance of skilled professionals in identifying overlapping symptoms.

 Diagnosis and Support for the Symptoms of ADHD and ASD